Post

 runs-on: macos-15

-# Set the maximum timeout duration to prevent endless waiting in case of exceptions
+# Set the maximum timeout duration to prevent endless waiting in case of anomalies

 timeout-minutes: 30